Cryptkeeper/lightorama-protocol/README.md

 # Light-O-Rama Communication Protocol
-This documentation covers the Light-O-Rama (LOR) communication protocol for [AC lighting control units](http://www1.lightorama.com/pro-ac-light-controllers/) such as the LOR160X series.
+This documentation covers the Light-O-Rama (LOR) communication protocol for [AC lighting control units](http://www1.lightorama.com/pro-ac-light-controllers/).
 It has been manually reverse engineered using the [LOR Hardware Utility](http://www.lightorama.com/help/index.html?hardware_utility.htm), serial port monitoring software and a `LOR1602WG3` unit.

 Given the reverse engineered nature, this documentation should be considered incomplete, incorrect and outdated.

 It is provided as is.

 ## Configuration
 I am using a `LOR1602WG3` unit at 19.2k with 16 channels.
 It has a controller ID of 0x01.
 The baud rate for a LOR network is heavily dependant on its usage and hardware.
-Check out [LOR's documentation](http://www1.lightorama.com/network-speeds/) for selecting from the available baud rates given your setup.
+Check out [LOR's documentation](http://www1.lightorama.com/network-speeds/) for selecting a baud rate given your setup.

 ## Network Protocol
 ### Format